Xu2Zhi1Lan2/BayesianBridge/README.md

   - `BBLR.R`: Implements the Bayesian Bridge Linear Regression.
   - `BBNM.R`: Implements a Bayesian Bridge Nonlinear Model.
 - `vignettes/`: Includes a detailed tutorial on Bayesian Bridge Regression (`Bayesian-Bridge-tutorial.Rmd`).
+- `Bayesian-Bridge-tutorial.pdf`: A PDF version of the vignette is also available

 ## Key Features and Functions